Dateline: Kuala Lumpur, Malaysia

 You can find these prices in countries that have been beaten down.
 Countries like Colombia that people avoid because of false beliefs or bad reputations.
 You’ll also find these prices in countries with smaller domestic economies that not many people have heard of.

-Just remember, “ultra cheap” does not mean “best.”
+Just remember, “cheap real estate” does not mean the “best real estate.”

 The countries I’m going to mention here may be great options for your offshore strategy.
 Any one of them might also be a terrible idea for your personal situation.
 The offshore world is a complicated place where there really is no one best country for real estate investment.